compulim/autohotkey-boss-fs-1-wl/README.md

 To configure how each pedal works, edit [`config.ahk`](/config.ahk).

+Note: this script will listen to all MIDI devices available in the system.

 ## Functionality

 All functions assume the BOSS FS-1-WL Wireless Footswitch is in its default configuration: